 - Preheat oven to 375º.
 Line a 14 inch deep round pizza pan with parchment and grease entire pan including the paper.
 Set aside.

 - Cream the butter and sugars in a large bowl.
 Add eggs and mix to combine.
 Add vanilla and mix well.
 Add dry ingredients, and stir till incorporated.
 Mix in chocolate chips and ½ cup M & Ms, reserving ½ cup to garnish the top.
 Spread dough evenly in prepared pan.
-Use remaining M & Ms to decorate the top of the cookie cake.
+Save remaining M & Ms to decorate the top of the cookie cake after it comes out of the oven.